WE sons of world war two vets

 Matthew's father, Patrick, joined the RAF in May 1939 when he was 17.
 He returned home at the age of 24, more mature in many ways than Matthew was at 40.

 But his father rarely talked about the war.
-And when he did, he usually told light-hearted stories about it - rather than discuss seriously what he'd seen and done.
+And when he did, he usually told light-hearted stories about it - rather than discuss fully what he'd seen and done.

-He then began to interview men who told the stories of their fathers' war.
+He then interviewed men who told the stories of their fathers' war.
 And reflected on its effects.
 On their fathers and on themselves.

-Below are details of all seven episodes, now available on podcast platforms.
-And details of how you can support We Sons of World War Two Vets.
+Below are details of all nine episodes, now available on podcast platforms.

 Episodes